larecipe/larecipe-dotnet/src/LaRecipe.Cli/Stubs/overview.md

 # Overview

-Write here a nice summary of the current page..
+Write here a nice summary about the current page..

 ---

 [TOC]

-## Overview
+## Get Started

-This is a nice empty meaning sentence.
+This is a nice empty meaningless sentence.

 ```php